thephpleague/commonmark/docs/1.5/extensions/footnotes.md

 This `string` option sets the symbol used as the contents of the footnote backreference link.
 It defaults to `\League\CommonMark\Extension\Footnote\Renderer\FootnoteBackrefRenderer::DEFAULT_SYMBOL = '↩'`.

-If you want to use a custom icon, set this to an empty string `''` and use CSS to override the elements' contents.
-See the [Heading Permalink Extension docs](/1.5/extensions/heading-permalinks#adding-icons) for an example of how to do this.
+If you want to use a custom icon, set this to an empty string `''` and take a look at the [Adding Icons](#adding-icons) section below.

 > Note: Special HTML characters (`" & < >`) provided here will be escaped for security reasons.